-Born and educated in Cambridge, England, Neil was only too keen to follow his father’s international success in the world of commerce, and so having cut his teeth in the construction industry, he manoeuvred himself into the competitive world of component distribution and sales.
-Rapidly amassing vast knowledge of the installation and technical supplier relationship, he forged his way into business development, where, in the midst of a corporate merger, he successfully reacquainted existing clients with a now hybrid business model, while setting a new company record for his efforts.
+Born and educated in Cambridge, England, Neil Egan-Ronayne was innately determined to replicate his father’s worldwide and domestic commercial successes, and so having cut his teeth in the construction industry, he manoeuvred himself into the competitive world of component sales.
+Rapidly amassing vast technical knowledge of the supplier-installer relationship, he quickly progressed into account management and business development, where, in the midst of an unprecedented industry merger, he established a proven reputation for diverse client retention.

 (26 September 2017)